SharePoint/PnP-Guidance/articles/Read-or-update-user-profile-properties-sample-app-for-SharePoint.md

 ![Screenshot of the start page for Scenario 3](media/30926c45-3ecc-4c7d-bc27-d896fc6136b2.png)

-To add new skills to the SPS-Skills user profile property from this app:
+To add new skills to the SPS-Skills user profile property from this add-in: